 Google's official Glass YouTube channel released its first video today – a minute long introduction to Glass' most basic controls.
 The video is titled Glass How-to: Getting Started, which leads this writer to believe there may be more How-to's in the works.

 Impressively well-produced and perfectly simple, the video discusses Glass' gestures – tapping, swiping forward, backward, and down, and gives a very digestible explanation of the device's time-based card interface.
+The video shows off a few possible Glass cards, but nothing we've not seen before – Google Now notifications for a flight and nearby places, a message, the clock home screen, and calendar items are all represented.

 Rogers, one of the top Canadian ISPs and carriers, wants you to know that it has some Android phones you can buy.
 It really-really wants you to know, in the most awesome way I've seen in a while (possibly ever).
 Have a look at the Android takeover of Rogers.com, which includes a brilliant intro and a landing page packed with Android news, videos, device info, and even a contest.